Suzuki Vitara: Facelifts

 Suzuki unveiled a renewed version of the Vitara at the 2018 Paris Motor Show in milestone of its 30th anniversary in 2018.
 Changes include a heightened front bumper to give space for the millimeter-wave radar at the front.
 The conventional digital multi-information display was replaced with a 4.2" colour LCD MID.
 Like the Jimny and Swift, Suzuki Safety Support was also adopted for the model which includes a collision avoidance system (called Dual Sensor Brake Support (DSBS)) and a traffic sign recognition function.
 The M16A 1.6-litre naturally aspirated petrol engine is also replaced with a new K10C Boosterjet 1.0-litre three-cylinder turbocharged petrol engine in Europe.

 Starting from March 2020, all engine for European market Vitara was replaced by a new Euro 6d compliant "K14D Boosterjet" 1.4-litre turbocharged petrol engine with a 48V mild hybrid technology, coupled to a belt-driven Integrated Starter Generator (ISG), which delivers 129 PS and 235 Nm.
 The ISG electric motor produces 14 PS and 53 Nm.

-Another facelift was introduced in April 2024 with redesigned front bumper, new sets of dual tone wheels, larger rear upper spoiler, a bigger 9-inch LCD display and an advanced collision avoidance system Dual Sensor Brake Support II (DSBS II).
+Another facelift was introduced in April 2024 with redesigned front bumper, new sets of dual tone wheels, larger rear upper spoiler, a bigger 9-inch LCD screen and an advanced collision avoidance system Dual Sensor Brake Support II (DSBS II).